HCC of Lafayette County's Heath Information Technology Workgroup

 - Assisted in the installation of EDIS at a local healthcare facility, making it one of the nation's leading facilities of its size in electronic medical systems

 - Through partnering with local providers, HCC implemented eRx for nearly a dozen Lafayette County providers

 - Identified acute needs hindering facilities' adoption of Electronic Health Records (EHR) including lack of funding, provider fears, and multiple EHR products selected without interoperability

-Along with the general barriers the Health Care Collaborative encounters on a large-scale level (high poverty, poor reimbursement, lack of care coordination), their HIT workgroup was faced with several barriers to overcome, including broadband connectivity and equipment costs.
+Along with the general barriers HCC encounters on a large-scale level (high poverty, poor reimbursement, lack of care coordination), their HIT workgroup faced several barriers, including broadband connectivity and equipment costs.